dglazkov/polymath/format.md

     //A chunk_id is any string unique within this index to address your content.
 It could be a post's slug, a URL, or a monotonically-increasing integer formatted as a string.
     <chunk_id>: {
       text: <text>,
-      //The full vector of floats representing the embedding.
+      // The full vector of floats representing the embedding, as base64-encoded string.
 The number of floats will depend on which embedding_model is in use.
       embedding: <embedding>,
       token_count: <tokens_count>,
       info: {